 What plants grow on a garden obelisk?

 Any climbing plant that has vines or tendrils is the perfect choice, since they will climb up the garden obelisk trellis.
-Climbing plants come is all shapes and sizes, from perennials, to annuals and even vegetables.
+Climbing plants come is all shapes and sizes, from perennials, to annuals and even vegetables such as pole beans.

 Vegetables such as runner beans, garden peas, and cucumbers all love to climb up the structure.
 You can even use it as a tomato cage for keeping your tomatoes from falling over.